bhargavpanth/protocols/osi.md

 ## Layers of the OSI model

 The OSI model consists of 7 layers.
 Starting from the underlying physical connections (Physical layer) up until the point where we handle HTTP requests (Application layer).
 Here's a quick summary of what each of the layers are responsible for (again, from a backend engineer's perspective).
+Think of this model as the Matrayoshka doll.

 ### Physical layer